Cinux-Chosan/learning/Frontend-learning/Framework7/framework7.v2.md

 Dynamic Navbar is supported only in iOS Theme

-Dynamic Navbar 仅在 IOS 主题中支持.
+Dynamic Navbar 仅在 iOS 主题中得到支持.

 One of the iOS-theme awesome features is the dynamic navbar.
 Navbar's elements will slide and fade during pages transition and swipe back when dynamic navbar is enabled.